Table of Contents

 Farewell: Reflecting on Memorable Moments and the Return Trip Home

 On your return trip, fill out the comment card.
-The crew will draw from these awarding a free trips, which can be used at a later time for one lucky winner.
+The crew will draw from these, awarding a free trip, which can be used at a later time, for one lucky winner.
 They also sell raffle tickets for a lucky passenger to choose from an array of souvenirs they sell for only a dollar.

 Whether it’s a day trip or an overnight stay, a visit to Dry Tortugas National Park is an adventure that showcases the beauty of nature and the power of history.
 It’s a place where breathtaking sights, immersive experiences, and a sense of wonder converge, leaving visitors with memories that will be cherished for a lifetime.